BrendanMcCallum/Brendans-Awesome-Software/README.md

 # Brendans-Awesome-Software
-A collection of my favorite tools on Linux and Windows
+ A collection of my favorite tools on Linux and Windows, with some examples